thesardorbroo/eskiz.uz/README.md

    > If you want to add something add connect to owner([thesardorbroo](https://t.me/Sardorbro11))

    > [!IMPORTANT]
+   > - Get public credentials from [settings.xml](/settings.xml)
-   > If you don't want to edit global `settings.xml`, use our already configured `settings.xml`.
+   > - If you don't want to edit global `settings.xml`, use our already configured `settings.xml`.
-   > You just need copy/paste and change your **Intellij Idea** maven user settings.
+     You just need copy/paste and change your **Intellij Idea** maven user settings.
 See [guide](https://link-to-guide-which-is-teaches-how-to-change-maven-settings.xml)

 2. **Add repository tag to your `pom.xml`:**
    ```xml